Ottawa Business Journal

-The current publisher is Michael Curran.

 History

 The Ottawa Business Journal was founded in 1995 by Mark Sutcliffe.
 Until Recently it was owned by Transcontinental Inc. On August 18, 2010, Michael Curran (publisher of OBJ since 2002), Mark Sutcliffe (Ottawa Citizen columnist, radio host at CIWW and a co-founder of OBJ), and Donna Neil (a former OBJ manager) took over ownership.

 Site statistics

 On April 17, 2013, Alexa.com had ranked Ottawabusinessjournal.com as the 6,775th visited site in Canada.
 On October 30, 2015, Alexa.com ranked Ottawabusinessjournal.com as the 14,707th visited site in Canada.

 New platform

 On December 14, 2009, the Ottawa Business Journal moved its website to Transcontinental's United Newspaper Information System (UNIS) platform.
 The old archives, message boards and polls could not be immediately transferred and as a result are no longer available to the public.